Opening and Saving maps

 If you open a map to replace the current map, and then after the new map has loaded, change your mind, you can revert to the previous map by clicking the Rollback icon next to the log entry in the History panel.

 However, as a special case, if you replace your map with an empty one (a map with no Factors), there is no Rollback icon in the History panel and the previous map cannot be recovered.
-This can be useful if, for reasons of security or confidentiality, you want to permanently erase a map: just save a blank map and then open it in the map to be deleted.
+This can be useful if, for reasons of security or confidentiality, you want to permanently erase a map: just select 'New map' from the dropdown menu to the right of the map title.
 Be careful to save a copy to your local file storage first if you want to preserve a copy.

 The Factors sheet must have a column headed ‘Label’.
 This column should contain text that will become the labels of the factors.
 It may, optionally, have: